 Students will be contacted by the college if a class they have registered for is only going to be offered face-to-face.
 Generally, all activities courses and nursing classes will be offered face-to-face.
 Skills-based lab courses may have limited capacities and require some students to participate completely online.
 Click here for instructions on which specific classes are offered in CRUflex.

 Yes.
 Classes will retain the same pricing structure whether the student takes advantage of CRUflex or not.
 For some classes, students that elect to take exams online may be subject to an exam proctoring fee.

 Not at this time.
-For CRUflex classes which utilize the cohort model, you may (if you choose) attend classes face-to-face on certain days.
+For CRUflex classes which utilize the cohort model, you may attend classes face-to-face on certain days.
 The amount of face-to face class time you can attend may be different for each course, depending on classroom capacity and number of students in the class.
-The other class days are not online like you may be used to, in that the student will log in at a particular time and join the class as it is happening (synchronously) or later after the recording of the class has been uploaded (asynchronously).
-If students have questions or if the professor has an active learning strategy in class, even online synchronous students can easily participate this way.
+The other class days are not online like you may be used to, in that you will log in at a particular time and join the class as it is happening (synchronously).
+If you have questions or if the professor has an active learning strategy in class, even online synchronous students can easily participate this way.
 This is much different from an asynchronous online course.
 Of course, if you have questions after class, you may reach out to the professor through e-mail.